akbartus/WebAR-Coloring/README.md

 ### **UPDATES**
 This is the very first version of the repository.
-In the near future there will be additions.
+In the future there will be more examples with other AR frameworks.

 ### **Tech Stack**
-The web AR coloring is powered by AFrame, Three.js and OpenCV.js and web AR libraries as MindAR.js, AR.js, SimpleAR.
+The web AR coloring is powered by AFrame, Three.js and OpenCV.js (to learn more about OpenCV.js and its various uses, please refer to another repository: https://github.com/akbartus/OpenCV-Examples-in-JavaScript) and web AR libraries as MindAR.js, AR.js, SimpleAR.
 The 3D model of the raccoon was taken from MindAR.js repository.

 ### **Demo**
 The repository contains the following implementations/demos: